 Joanny Salvas has a bachelor’s degree in biotechnological engineering and a Master in Applied Sciences (Chemical engineering).
 She has been developing and implementing Process Analytical Technologies for more than 10 years at Pfizer, both in Solids and Sterile Injectable processes.
 Her background in process control, statistical analysis, multivariate data analysis and spectroscopy enabled her to support many successful implementations of advanced control strategies in the Pfizer network.
 She leads the Pfizer RMM steering team responsible for establishing the strategy, the evaluation and implementation of technologies as well as the development of future microbiology analytics.

-Don Singer is Senior Microbiology Technical Consultant, N.A. for Ecolab, and a Fellow in the American Society for Quality.
-Don has been a member of the USP Microbiology Committee of Experts since 2000.
-He is currently chair of the PDA Task Force for the Technical Report titled, "Industry Challenges and Current Technologies for Sterile Pharmaceutical Package Integrity Testing“, and was co-author of the TR “Exclusion of Objectionable Microorganisms”.
-Don is also member of the European Pharmacopeia Group 1 Microbiology Committee.
-He is a Certified Specialist Microbiologist (NRCM) and Certified Pharmaceutical GMP Professional (ASQ), and is a former Malcolm Baldrige National Quality Award Examiner.
-Don’s career spans over 35 years as an author, instructor, and manager of microbiology research, quality control and quality assurance in the biopharmaceutical, pharmaceutical, cell therapy, cosmetic, and food industries.
+Don Singer is Senior Microbiology Technical Consultant, North America, for Ecolab, and a Fellow in the American Society for Quality.
+He was formerly a GSK Senior Fellow.
+Don is currently Chair of the USP Microbiology Committee of Experts and has been a member since 2000.
+Don is also a member of the European Pharmacopeia Group 1 Microbiology Committee.
+He was co-chair of the PDA Task Force for the Technical Report 86, “Industry Challenges and Current Technologies for Pharmaceutical Package Integrity Testing”, and was co-author of the TR 67, “Exclusion of Objectionable Microorganisms”, and is a member of the PDA Task Force for “Contamination Control Strategy” TR.
+He is a Certified Pharmaceutical GMP Professional (ASQ) and Certified Specialist Microbiologist (NRCM), and a former Malcolm Baldrige National Quality Award Examiner.
+Don’s career spans over 40 years of research, quality control, quality assurance experience in the pharmaceutical, biopharmaceutical, personal care, cosmetic, and food industries.
 Currently Don is an adjunct instructor in the Biopharmaceutical Quality graduate program at University of Maryland Baltimore County.